jenkinsci/helm-charts/charts/jenkins/README.md

 Chart release versions follow [semver](../../CONTRIBUTING.md#versioning), where a MAJOR version change (example `1.0.0` -> `2.0.0`) indicates an incompatible breaking change needing manual actions.

+### To 3.0.0

+All values which used XML to configure settings have been removed.
+You need to use JCasC to configure settings instead.
+Upgrade guide to 2.0.0 contains pointers how to do that.

 ### To 2.0.0

 Configuration as Code is now default + container does not run as root anymore.